Plastic free household items you won’t want to hide away.

 NYLON KITCHEN SCOURER

-Did you know that the green scourers traditionally used to wash dishes are actually made of plastic..?
+Did you know that the nylon scourers traditionally used to wash dishes are actually made of plastic..?
 They are, and every time you use them you are putting pieces of micro plastics into our waterways, which are now being found in the seafood that we eat.
 And don’t even get us started on what happens to these buggers in landfill!

 Or… ECO MAX KITCHEN SCRUBBER